krishnapriya2512/Multi-Dimensional-Prompt-Response-Evaluation/README.md

 - **Visualizations:** Comparative chart of all metrics

+- **Results:**
-- **Results:**  Traditional models are more reliable for factual accuracy and staying close to the original text.
-On the other hand, GPT models create more varied, natural-sounding, and easy-to-read content, which makes them better for things like chatbots and other applications that interact directly with users.
+   - Traditional models are more reliable for factual accuracy and staying close to the original text.
+   - On the other hand, GPT models (BART) create more varied, natural-sounding, and easy-to-read content, which makes them better for things like chatbots and other applications that interact directly with users.
+   - Gemini API: Comparitive to the GPT model, Gemini performs better on flexible tasks such as summarisation, giving varied results with proper clarity, readability and coherence.
+This can also be used for user interaction and Feedback generation for the given task.

 ### Folder Structure
 **Folder**: GPT vs Tradtional models performance for tasks